zzoldan007/ConnectorForUFL/README.md

 # Automation
 This data is updated every 10-20 minutes, so you may want to run the script that often.
 In order to automate password requests, the username/password were hardcoded in the script.
 We can call it repetitively using Windows Task Scheduler.
 In this case, we are launching the script in a BAT file to include all necessary arguments.

+# Expansion
+As mentioned in the header, many bike sharing systems use the same or very similarly formatted files for their open data.
+Using the [GBFS Specification](https://github.com/NABSA/gbfs) we can add in data from other bike sharing systems such as Montreal's, New York City's, Toronto's, Philadelhia's and Boston's systems.
+We can then just add the calls to those Python scripts in the BAT file, to be deployed whenever we want.

 # PI Square
 You can discuss this project on PI Square, associated with [this PI Square blog post.](https://pisquare.osisoft.com/community/all-things-pi/pi-interfaces/blog/2016/08/19/building-a-pi-af-hierarchy-using-the-pi-connector-for-ufl)